 [back to top]

-Yes, from 26 July 2024 changes to the Human Tissue Act 1983 (NSW) will allow ante-mortem interventions in NSW for potential tissue donors who lack capacity, where there is:
+Yes, the Human Tissue Act 1983 (NSW) allows ante-mortem procedures in NSW for potential tissue donors, providing there is appropriate authorisation.

 In NSW, the following ante-mortem procedures are allowed:

-Where there is a known senior available next of kin, they can provide consent, where they are satisfied that there is no reason to believe the potential tissue donor has expressed an objection to the carrying out of ante-mortem interventions.
-Following the senior available next of kin’s consent, the designated officer can authorise the ante-mortem interventions.
+Where there is a known senior available next of kin, they can provide consent, where they are satisfied that there is no reason to believe the person on who, ante mortem procedures are to be carried out (called the potential tissue donor) has expressed an objection to the carrying out of ante-mortem procedures.
+The senior available next of kin can authorise another person to consent to the carrying out of ante-mortem procedures by written instrument.
+Following consent from the senior available next of kin (or their delegate), the designated officer can authorise the ante-mortem procedures.

-Where there are no known senior available next of kin, the designated officer is able to authorise ante-mortem interventions provided they are satisfied that:
+Where there are no known senior available next of kin, the designated officer is able to authorise ante-mortem procedures provided they are satisfied that:

-Prior to a designated officer authorising ante-mortem interventions on a potential tissue donor, additional safeguards must be met.
-These safeguards require a senior doctor (prescribed practitioner) to certify in writing that they are reasonably satisfied:
+Prior to a designated officer authorising ante-mortem procedures on a potential tissue donor, additional safeguards must be met.
+These safeguards require certain kinds of doctors known as prescribed practitioners under the Act to certify in writing that they are reasonably satisfied:

 Like the designated officer, the prescribed practitioner must not be involved in the care of the patient.
 The prescribed practitioner must also not be involved in the care of a potential transplant recipient or transplantation generally.